 We surveyed an aggregate of 10 suppliers to our facility in Worksop, England, as they are the only suppliers who could possibly have used Conflict Minerals.
 The remainder of our suppliers to that facility utilize plastics and packaging materials such as cardboard.
 A total of 8 of those suppliers responded.
 A total of 7 smelters were identified, all of which were on the Conflict Free Smelters list prepared by CFSI.
-These facilities accounted for approximately 2.0% of our aggregate raw materials spend for 2018.
+These facilities accounted for approximately 1.9% of our aggregate raw materials spend for 2019.

 We reviewed the responses we received against criteria developed to determine which required further engagement with our suppliers.
 These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the Template.
 Where further engagement was necessary, we have worked directly with these suppliers to provide us with revised responses.
-During the Reporting Period and as of the date hereof, we have found no instances where it was necessary to terminate a contract or find a replacement supplier.
+During the Reporting Period and as of the date hereof, one supplier (related to our recent acquisition of CUI) has notified us that it is currently looking for an alternative supply of materials.